National Security Analysis Program Highlights

 Our proven field-based, real-world research and analysis in national security capabilities support critical decisions for process re-engineering, future force planning, testing and assessment, and advanced technology and concepts development.
 APL collaborates with agencies at all levels of government and with multinational partners to employ our unique, deep domain expertise.

-Gregory Melcher, National Security Analysis Business Area Executive and Assistant Department Head, invites you to explore our two program areas and peruse publications and perspectives in our Strategic Assessments Reading Room, with valuable insights and research on critical national security issues of strategic importance.
+Gregory Melcher, National Security Analysis Mission Area Executive and Assistant Department Head, invites you to explore our two program areas and peruse publications and perspectives in our Strategic Assessments Reading Room, with valuable insights and research on critical national security issues of strategic importance.

 Joint Operations and Analysis